When to apply for a Limited Certificate

 A trainee is a person who is undergoing instruction or training in any class of prescribed electrical work for the purpose of obtaining registration.
 They include apprentices who are working in the electricity industry.

 Your trainee Limited Certificate enables you to work while you train, to become a registered and licensed electrical worker.
 A trainee Limited Certificate is issued with the expectation that you will complete your coursework and examinations during the currency of this Certificate.
+While you can be issued a second TLC, it will only be granted for 12 months and a 3rd TLC will require a Board meeting decision.

 The requirements for obtaining a trainee Limited Certificate are: